marcelbeumer/tiny-state-store/README.md

 ## Reacting on state changes

-You can pass a onChange handler that will get called whenever the state changes.
-The default merge function will mark the state as changed when any of the (root level) properties changed.
+You can pass an onChange handler that will get called whenever the state object changes.
+State change is determined by a single `===` check on the root state object.

 ```ts
 import createStore, { OnChangeFn } from 'tiny-state-store';